 Up to 50% capital gains reinvestment relief

 You could reduce the CGT on gains made elsewhere by up to 50%.
+You could do this on all or part of the gain.
 To benefit, you must have had the income tax relief in the same year.

 Inheritance tax relief